Magento-Hub-Extensions/Rakesh-hub/README.md

-# Docksal powered Magento CE Installation
+#  powered Magento CE Installation

 This is a sample Magento CE installation with default content pre-configured for use with Docksal.